kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Applied Lesson

-Value follows decisions.
+Value follows decisions
-Framing precedes modeling.
+Framing precedes modeling
 Alignment drives success

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.